reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-with-spring-boot.md

       else {

         // Check if it's a valid transaction or not.
+The Transaction
-The Transaction would be considered valid
+        // would be considered valid if it has been requested from
-        // if it has been requested from the same home country of the user, else will be considered
+        // the same home country of the user, else will be considered
         // as fraudulent
+        if (user.getHomeCountry().equalsIgnoreCase(transaction
-        if (user.getHomeCountry().equalsIgnoreCase(transaction.getTransactionLocation())) {
+                                                   .getTransactionLocation())) {

           transaction.setStatus(TransactionStatus.VALID);

-          // Call Reporting Service to report valid transaction to bank and deduct amount if funds available firstProcessed = restTemplate.postForObject(REPORTING_SERVICE_URL, transaction, Transaction.class);
+          // Call Reporting Service to report valid transaction to bank
+          // and deduct amount if funds available firstProcessed = restTemplate.postForObject(REPORTING_SERVICE_URL,
+                                                      transaction,
+                                                      Transaction.class);

-          // Call Account Manager service to process the transaction and send the money if (Objects.nonNull(firstProcessed)) {
+          // Call Account Manager service to process the transaction
+          // and send the money
+          if (Objects.nonNull(firstProcessed)) {
-            secondProcessed = restTemplate.postForObject(ACCOUNT_MANAGER_SERVICE_URL, firstProcessed, Transaction.class);
+            secondProcessed = restTemplate.postForObject(ACCOUNT_MANAGER_SERVICE_URL,
+                                                         firstProcessed,
+                                                         Transaction.class);
           }

           if (Objects.nonNull(secondProcessed)) {